gosang/gosang.github.io/content/posts/dotnet/implementing-range-based-pagination-with-mongodb-csharp-driver-in-asp-dotnet-core.md

 # What is Range-Based Pagination?

 Range-Based Pagination retrieves a limited number of records based on a range condition rather than skipping a certain number of records.
-Instead of using skip, we use a continuation token (e.g., a timestamp or an ID from the last retrieved document) to get the next batch.
+Instead of using `skip`, we use a continuation token (e.g., a timestamp or an ID from the last retrieved document) to get the next batch.

 ## Why Range-Based Pagination

 - **Performance Optimization**: Unlike offset-based pagination, range queries use indexes efficiently, making queries faster.
-- **Scalability**: Works well with large datasets by avoiding costly skip operations.
+- **Scalability**: Works well with large datasets by avoiding costly `skip` operations.
 - **Consistent Ordering**: Prevents inconsistencies when new records are inserted or removed.
 - **Reduced Latency**: Provides faster response times for paginated queries.